Nfargette/velocirap_public/README.md

 N_pts = np.nanmin([len(var.U.date), n_max_png])
 step = len(var.U.date) // N_pts
 ```
 The script will loop and generate png files through the _plot_film_ function.
+A prediction for the helium2+ (alpha) bulk speed is plotted on the VDF assuming that the drift speed between alphas and protons is null (see the _Velocirap_documentation.pdf_ in the _docs_ folder for details about the computation of this prediction).

 The final step is to create the animation file through the _create_animation_ function.
 The user can specify the animation output format (mp4 or gif, default to mp4), the frame per second resolution (default to 24), and the _delete_figure_files_ option that will delete the created png figures if set to _True_ (default to _False_).
 Let us create a gif animation :
 ```